 The image source is Pexels.

 Acne is a part of life for most teens, but that doesn’t mean it’s easy to be left with the scars.
-Fortunately, you can help your teen reduce scarring from acne and feel more confident in their skin.
+Fortunately, you can help your teen reduce scarring if they are battling acne and feel more confident in their skin.

 Though the science behind at-home remedies is often hard to verify, some people like to start with ingredients they have around the house.
 Coconut oil is often cited as a cure all for almost anything, and it can be put on the skin to reduce the signs of acne scars.
 Lemon juice, aloe vera gel, and shea butter are also rumored to help.
 It’s important to understand that even natural remedies can have side effects.
 Each person’s skin reacts differently based on sensitivity, so even at-home ingredients can cause a reaction.
 Make sure to test anything you choose on a small portion of your teen’s face before slathering it on every acne scar.
 Also, remember that applying a product like coconut oil may actually cause acne when a teen already has oily skin.